-Table 5 What you need to do: Notes to help you: authorities, health and hospital authorities hospital authorities, except Research Councils and UK public corporations. including registered charities which are predominantly funded from central government.
-Research grants and contracts income from non-departmental public bodies (NDPBs), including the British Council, should be included under this column.
-Where one of these UK-based bodies disburses funds derived from the EU, this should be disclosed in this column.
-If Innovate UK income satisfies the criteria set out in Annex A, it should be included in column 4; otherwise, it should be returned as Other income (Table 4 row 4ai).
-Column 5.
+Table 5 What you need to do: Notes to help you: Column 5.
 UK industry, commerce and public corporations You need to include all research grants and contracts income from industrial and commercial companies and public corporations operating in the UK.
 Public corporations are publicly owned trading bodies, usually statutory corporations, with a substantial degree of financial independence.
 Column 6.
 UK other sources You need to include all research grants and contracts income from UK sources other than the four UK funding bodies and not covered by Columns 1 to 5.
 This should include income from other UK higher education providers.
 Column 7.
 EU government bodies You need to include all research grants and contracts income from all government bodies operating in the EU, which includes the European Commission.
 Funding from bodies within the UK is excluded from these columns.
-Where one of these UK-based bodies disburses funds derived from the EU, this should be disclosed in Column 4.

-Table 5 What you need to do: Notes to help you: Where a portion of a grant from the ERASMUS+ (the EU programme for education, training, youth and sport and similar grants) was granted for research and spent on research, that portion may be returned as research income and returned under this column.
+Where one of these UK- based bodies disburses funds derived from the EU, this should be disclosed in column 4.
+Where a portion of a grant from the ERASMUS+ (the EU programme for education, training, youth and sport and similar grants) was granted for research and spent on research, that portion may be returned as research income and returned under this column.
 Column 8.
-EU-based charities (open competitive process) You need to include all research grants and contracts income from an EU body with exclusively charitable purposes consistent with the definition set out in the Charities Act 2011 and which exists for the public benefit in a manner which is consistent with the public benefit guidance 7 published by the Charity Commission for England and Wales.
-For income from charities to be treated as awarded through open competition and peer review you should ensure that it meets the criteria set out in Annex A. 6 Column 9.
-EU industry, commerce and public corporations You need to include all research grants and contracts income from industrial and commercial companies and public corporations (defined as publicly owned trading bodies, usually statutory corporations, with a substantial degree of financial independence) operating in the EU outside of the UK.
-Such income received from a multinational company should be coded depending on the location of the office making the award, e.g. a multinational with a French subsidiary making the award would be coded as EU.
-Column 10.
-EU other You need to include all EU-based non-competitive charities and any other EU income that cannot otherwise be allocated more specifically.
+EU-based charities (open competitive process) You need to include all research grants and contracts income from an EU body with exclusively charitable purposes consistent with the definition set out in the Charities Act 2011 and which exists for the public benefit in a manner which is consistent with the public benefit guidance published by the Charity Commission for England and Wales.
+For income from charities to be treated as awarded through open competition and peer review you should ensure that it meets the criteria set out in Annex A.